AlfrescoArchive/adf-examples/ADF 1.3.0/custom-columns-on-content/README.md

 Once the prerequisites will be checked, follow the tasks below to run the application.

-- Open a terminal and change the directory to be in the `custom-action-on-content` folder.
+- Open a terminal and change the directory to be in the `custom-columns-on-content` folder.

 - Install dependencies executing the command below.
 The execution of this command will require some time to be completed.
 If some warnings will appear into the terminal, don't worry.